On Sunday mornings at 8:15 and 11:00am we gather in the Sanctuary to observe the Lord's Day with joyful worship.

 Our Sunday morning services are traditional in nature.
-We worship God by reading the Bible, responding to God's Word by singing hymns and then listening to a sermon from Scripture.
+We worship God by reading the Bible, singing hymns, and listening to a sermon from Scripture.
 Our music is classical in form, featuring an organ and a choir, and often includes other diverse instruments as well.

 One distinctive of Second's worship services among local evangelical congregations is the use of traditional elements of liturgy in dialogical worship.